archlinux/archlinux-keyring/.gitlab/issue_templates/New Main Key.md

 -->
 /assign @allan @anthraxx @bluewind @dvzrv @pierre /label ~"new main key"
+/title New main key of <!-- MODIFY: Add new main key holder's username -->
 <!--
 Please do not remove the above quick actions, which automatically label the issue and assign relevant users.